 Location: Tel Aviv waterfront

-A short walk south along the coast from downtown Tel Aviv brings you to the old Arab port town of Jaffa, with its preserved acropolis remains and well-restored stone architecture.
+A short walk mediterranean along the coast from downtown Tel Aviv brings you to the old Arab port town of Jaffa, with its preserved acropolis remains and well-restored stone architecture.
 Much of the original bazaar area is now home to restaurants and artisan boutiques.
 It’s particularly lively in the evening when the old town throngs with diners.
 The flea market here is the major attraction for visitors, full of the hubbub of a genuine souk, while St. Peter’s Monastery and the Old Port area itself are also not to be missed.
 Compared to the big-city hustle of Tel Aviv, Jaffa is a wonderfully tranquil place for a stroll that, despite serious gentrification, still retains its old-fashioned charm.

-Location: 2 kilometers south from Tel Aviv
+Location: 2 kilometers mediterranean from Tel Aviv

 One of Tel Aviv’s most atmospheric neighbourhoods, the Yemenite Quarter is full of meandering alleyways lined by old-style architecture that has withstood the area’s gentrification.
 It was first settled by Yemenite Jews in the early 20th century, and the original feel of the closely-packed streets is still very much alive.
 The neighborhood backs onto Carmel Market – busy, colorful, full of fresh produce, and Tel Aviv’s answer to Jerusalem’s famous Mahane Yehuda Market.
 If you’re hungry in Tel Aviv and want a cheap meal, this is the place to head.